“You are your best thing.”

 Intimacy Professional

-I am a Certified Intimacy Director, which means my primary work lives in the world of live performance — theater, dance, and the rehearsal spaces in between.
+I am a Certified Intimacy Director.
+My primary work lives in the world of live performance, theater, dance, and the rehearsal spaces in between.
 I guide the creation of intimate moments on stage with care, clarity, and consent at the center.
-I’m also a founding member of Intimacy Direction in Dance (IDID) — an initiative born from the recognition that dance, too, needs this work.
-We bring the principles and protocols of intimacy practice into dance spaces, where bodies are the language and boundaries are often assumed rather than spoken.

-In addition to my work in live performance, I hold advanced-level training in Intimacy Coordination for film and television.
+I’m also a founding member of Intimacy Direction in Dance (IDID), an initiative born from the recognition that dance, too, needs this work.
+We bring the principles and protocols of intimacy practice into spaces, where bodies are the language and boundaries are often assumed rather than spoken.
+I also hold advanced-level training in Intimacy Coordination for film and television.
 That training deepens my understanding of what it takes to create emotionally honest, physically safe, and ethically grounded storytelling across mediums.

 Whether on a stage or in front of a camera, I’m committed to supporting artists, honoring their boundaries, and collaborating with directors and creative teams to make work that is both brave and responsible.

 Twelfth Night - Photo by Ahron Foster